sophgo/tpu-mlir/docs/developer_manual/source_en/Appx.02_tpulang_support_op.rst

 """""""""""
 * boxes: Tensor type, representing a tensor of 3 dimensions, where the first dimension is number of batch, the second dimension is number of box, the third dimension is 4 coordinates of boxes.
 * scores: Tensor type, representing a tensor of 3 dimensions, where the first dimension is number of batch, the second dimension is number of classes, the third dimension is number of boxes.
 * format: String type, where 'TENSORFLOW' representing Tensorflow format [y1, x1, y2, x2] and 'PYTORCH'表示representing Pytorch format [x_center, y_center, width, height].
+The default value is 'PYTORCH'.
 * max_box_num_per_class: Int type, representing max number of boxes per class.
-The default value is 0.
+It must be greater than 0.
+The default value is 1.
 * out_name: A string or None, representing the name of the output Tensor.
 If set to None, the system will automatically generate a name internally.

 Returns